 Before You Go

 You must purchase time and date-specific tickets in advance online because they are not for sale onsite.
+Advance tickets are on sale now even though it opens in March, so you can buy now and plan ahead.
 Season passes are also available and do not require reservations.

 Wear walking shoes that you don’t mind getting a little dirty.
 Remember, the display areas are a working farm, and flowers grow in the dirt!
 Do not forget sunscreen and sunglasses.

-Mother nature certainly puts on a show at what’s considered one of the most unique attractions in the United States.
+Mother Nature certainly puts on a show at what’s considered one of the most unique attractions in the United States.
+It is certainly one of the best things to do in Carlsbad in the spring!

 1. Take Plenty of Photos

-This is your opportunity to take the perfect holiday card, family, or social media photos against a backdrop of orange, yellow, pink, white, and red ranunculus flower rows and the Pacific Ocean in the distance.
+This is your opportunity to take the perfect holiday card, family, or social media photos against a backdrop of vivid natural colors in orange, yellow, pink, white, and red ranunculus flower rows and the Pacific Ocean in the distance.

 Don’t be shy.
 You will see plenty of visitors doing the same thing (some with wardrobe changes).
-Leave your drones at home.
+Leave your drones at home, as they are prohibited.

-3. Tour Ranunculus Flowers in an Antique Tractor Wagon
+2. Tour Beautiful Ranunculus Flowers in an Antique Tractor Wagon

 Every season, guests (especially kids) look forward to the Antique Tractor Wagon Tours, where you can ride through the fields in a towed wagon while listening to the history of this unique San Diego attraction.

-You’ll buy wagon ride tickets when you arrive, but no cash will be accepted.
-The wagons are disinfected regularly and the seating arranged so that people in separate households can safely be seated in the same wagon.
-Tickets cost $8 for adults and $4 for children 3-10.
-Toddlers and babies under age 3 ride for free.
+You buy tractor wagon ride tickets when you arrive and can pay by credit/debit card only.
+Tickets cost $8 for adults and $4 for children 3-10 years old.
+Toddlers and babies under age 3 are free.

 4. Navigate the Sweet Pea Maze